Driving in Rain: Hydroplaning – The Hidden Danger

 All of us who have driven have experienced this phenomena when we drive in rain.
 The term hydroplaning is commonly used to refer to the skidding or sliding of a car’s tires across a wet surface.
 Hydroplaning occurs when a tire encounters more water than it can scatter.
 This seems impossible for a such a heavy car to slide on few inches of water but the reality is that this happens and caused many fatalities.
 Hydroplaning can occur on any wet road surface, however, the first 10 minutes of a light rain can be the most dangerous.

-Phenomena: When you drive through standing water, your tires have to push the water out of the way, to maintain contact with the road surface.
+When you drive through standing water, your tires have to push the water out of the way, to maintain contact with the road surface.
 The tread of the tire gives a path for the water to be channeled away from the contact area of the tire.
 If your speed increases to the point ( At higher speeds (50 mph and higher), where the water cannot be pushed out of the way quickly enough, the tire starts to ride up on top of the water.
 A thin layer of water stands between your tires and the road surface, and you lose control of the vehicle.
 When you are hydroplaning, you have no control of the car’s direction.
 The tire can steer left or right, but it is not in contact with the road, so it has no effect on the travel of the car.
 If you hit your brakes while hydroplaning, it actually increases the hydroplaning, since a stationary tire acts more like a water ski than one that is turning.
 Winds, Uneven road increases the chances for Hydroplaning.

-Remember: In some places, rainfall occurs so rarely that when the road does get wet, water mixes with the oil and grease that have seeped into the pavement, making the road extremely slippery.
+In some places, rainfall occurs so rarely that when the road does get wet, water mixes with the oil and grease that have seeped into the pavement, making the road extremely slippery.
 Due to the sharply reduced traction your chances of hydroplaning are even greater under these conditions.
 So if you think little rain have no effect then you are mistaken.
 The most important point for any driver to remember is that if you double your speed — say from 30mph to 60mph — your braking distance does not become twice as long, it becomes four times as far.

-How to control and avoid:
+How to Control and Avoid Hydroplaning:

 - The first most important step is to avoid speeding in rainy weather.
 Drive slow and remain alert.
 Allow for extra travel time.
-Its beter to get late than never.
+Its better to get late than never.
 Avoid un-necessary travel if possible.

 - Exercise extreme caution after a long dry spell.